-We are proud to provide you with our 2020 Consumer Confidence Report (CCR), which covers all testing performed between January 1 and December 31, 2020.
-Our team of professionals has spent countless hours collecting samples, analyzing data, focusing on superiorquality water and our vision, "to serve customers, communities, employees, shareholders, and the environment at world-class levels."
-Our mission, vision, and values bind us together to provide life-sustaining water for our customers, community, and each other.
+We are proud to provide you with our 2020 Consumer Confidence Report (CCR).
+The annual water quality report covers all testing performed between January 1 and December 31, 2020.
+Our team of professionals has spent countless hours collecting samples, analyzing data, focusing on superior quality water, and adhering to our vision, "to serve customers, communities, employees, shareholders, and the environment at world-class levels".
+Our Mission, Vision, and Values bind us together to provide life-sustaining water for our customers, community, and each other.

-As you review the data in the Test Results section, keep in mind that many substances are detected at levels that vary throughout the year and at different locations.
-As a reminder, just because a substance is detected does not mean the water is unsafe.
+are detected at levels that vary throughout the year and at different locations.
+As a reminder, just because a substance is detected, does not mean the water is unsafe.
 Natural waters, including the sources used by SJWTX, contain a wide range of natural substances; in fact, some of the minerals detected are essential for good health.